Eel as food

+List of dishes

 Freshwater eels (unagi) and marine eels (anago, conger eel) are commonly used in Japanese cuisine; foods such as unadon and unajuu are popular but expensive.
 Eels are also very popular in Chinese cuisine and are prepared in many different ways.
 Hong Kong eel prices have often reached 1000 HKD per kilogram and once exceeded 5000 HKD per kilogram.
 Eel is also popular in Korean cuisine and is seen as a source of stamina for men.
 The European eel and other freshwater eels are eaten in Europe, the United States, and other places.
 Traditional east London foods are jellied eels and pie and mash, although their demand has significantly declined since World War II.
 In Italian cuisine eels from the Valli di Comacchio, a swampy zone along the Adriatic coast, are especially prized along with freshwater eels of Bolsena Lake.
 Eels are popular in the cuisines of Northeast India.
-Freshwater eels, known as Kusia in Assamese, are eaten with curry, often with herbs.
+Freshwater eels, known as kusia in Assamese, are eaten with curry, often with herbs.